Find Answers to Your Frequently Asked Questions BelowWho can I contact with questions about my bill?

 The facility and/or treatment room charge is the result of Cleveland Clinic’s physician offices and outpatient clinics being classified as hospital outpatient departments, also called provider-based facilities.

 Provider-based billing applies to all patients, regardless of the type of insurance you have.
+Facility fees also apply to scheduled virtual visits.
+Virtual visit facility fees support the necessary digital health technology and healthcare services of a provider, which would otherwise be delivered in an outpatient setting.
 The way your insurance covers facility and/or treatment room charges will be different, based on whether you have insurance through your employer, another insurance company or if you are covered by Medicare.

 What does “Hospital Services” mean on my bill?